 How Can Filing a Complaint Help Me?

 By filing a lawsuit against the makers of Lemtrada, you may be entitled to collect compensation for all current and future medical expenses related to the treatment of your injury, as well as for damages for pain and suffering.
 Additionally, filing a Lemtrada lawsuit can help hold the drug’s manufacturer accountable for releasing an allegedly defective drug into the marketplace, and to discourage other pharmaceutical companies from engaging in similar conduct.

 Do I Have a Lemtrada Lawsuit?

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Lemtrada lawsuits.
-We are handling individual litigation nationwide and currently accepting new stroke and blood vessel wall tear cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting Lemtrada side effect cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one has been injured by the side effects of Lemtrada (alemtuzumab), you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+Free Case Evaluation: Again, if you or a loved one has been injured by the side effects of Lemtrada (alemtuzumab), you should contact our law firm immediately by using the form below or dialing (866) 588-0600.
+You may be entitled to compensation by filing a Lemtrada lawsuit and we can help.